Laser Dentist Latrobe - Minimally Invasive and Painless Dentistry

 - Cavity Detector: Low intensity soft tissue dental lasers may be used for the early detection of cavities by providing a reading of the by-products produced by tooth decay.

 - Viewing Tooth and Gum Tissues: Optical Coherence Tomography is a safer way to see inside tooth and gums in real time.

-- Cold Sores: Low intensity dental lasers reduce pain associated with cold sores and minimize healing time.
+- Cold Sores: Low intensity dental lasers reduce pain associated with col-md-6d sores and minimize healing time.